ECCC-MSC/open-data/docs/msc-data/nwp_reps/readme_reps-datamart_en.md

 * __WCF__ : Wind chill factor 2m above ground.
 Ex: WCF_AGL-2m; WCF-Min24h_AGL-2m (minimum wind chill factor 2m above ground over a 24h period)
 * __WIND__ : Wind speed 10m above ground.
 Ex: WIND_AGL-10m; WIND-Max12h_AGL-10m (maximum wind speed 10m above ground over a 12h period)

 The GRIB2 files variables for individual members are the following.
-The variables are available from 0 to 72h every 3h.
-Some examples are indicated for the rotated latlon grid at 10km resolution.
+The variables are available from 0 to 72h, every 3h.
+Some examples are indicated for the rotated lat-lon grid at 10km resolution.

 * __AFRAIN__ : Accumulated precipitation in the form of freezing rain
 * __ARAIN__ : Accumulated precipitation in the form of rain